 The Cade Museum – Located at Depot Park in downtown Gainesville, this modern museum (named for the inventor of Gatorade) features interactive science & technology exhibits.
 Closed on Monday and Tuesdays.
 Ticket prices are $10 for college students and seniors, $12.50 for adults 18+ and $7.50 for youth 5-17 yrs.

 Go see, hike or yoga your way through Devil’s Millhopper Geological State Park

 Drive over to Crescent Beach – This was the beach my friends and I headed to when we needed to escape from Gainesville.
 Crescent Beach is a small community with little commercial development.
 There are plenty of beach house rentals, condos, and cottages available.
 It takes an hour and a half drive to get there, but the reward is a beautiful, pristine beach.

 Go to Santa Fe Teaching Zoo, one of only two teaching zoos in the nation.

 Visit Kanapaha Botanical Gardens, the state’s largest public display of bamboos and the largest herb garden in the Southeast.

 Go to the Harn Museum of Art

-Eat one Krishna lunch on The Plaza of The America’s.
-This is been part of the UF community for over four decades.
+Eat one Krishna lunch on The Plaza of The Americas.
+This has been part of the UF community for over four decades.
 Krishna Lunch is strictly vegetarian (no meat, no fish, no eggs) and always includes full vegan options.
 With a $5 donation, you will be served as much Krishna Lunch as your belly can handle.
 While UF is in session, Krishna Lunch is served on campus, Monday through Friday, from 11 AM to 1:30 PM at the Plaza of the Americas.
 In addition, Krishna Lunch is served from noon to 3 PM on the patio of Krishna House, conveniently located one block north of campus.